-We provide a pooled resource to enable MP engagement (including setting up meetings with members), media coverage and social media activity.
+We provide a pooled resource to enable MP engagement, media coverage and social media activity.

-In the past we have met with the Energy Minister, engaged with MPs and candidates in the 2019 election, submitted evidence to the fuel poverty review, taken part in consultations and commented on the Budgets and Economic Statements as well as securing widespread media coverage.
+In the past we have met with the Energy Minister, engaged with MPs and candidates in the 2019 election, submitted evidence to the fuel poverty review, taken part in consultations, commented on the Budgets and Economic Statements, led campaigns on pre-payment meters and other topics of interest as well as securing widespread media coverage.

 To discuss membership, please email our co-ordinator Simon Francis on simon [dot] francis [at] campaigncollective [dot] org.